Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/supervisor_feedback_agenda.md

 ### Step 8 — Ask for scope decisions

-Ask supervisor to approve, reject, or prioritize:
+Ask the supervisor to approve, reject, or prioritize the frozen post-feedback extension menu.

-- scaling beyond 50 paintings,
-- expanding uncertainty to all 200 non-zero cases,
-- SDXL follow-up,
-- semantic/iconographic checks,
-- metadata-driven analysis,
+Framework-strengthening options:

 - metric-policy ablation,
+- color consistency metrics,
+- boundary/seam consistency metrics,
+- damage-size sensitivity analysis,
+- restoration risk scoring / diagnostic risk profiles.

+Empirical-expansion options:

+- scaling from 50 to 300 paintings,
+- expanding Stable Diffusion uncertainty from 40 cases to all 200 non-zero cases,
+- metadata-driven or computed visual grouping.

+Conditional model and robustness options:

+- SDXL full evaluation if stronger compute is available,
+- mask/input robustness analysis,
+- semantic/iconographic consistency checks,
-- human/expert review.
+- human/expert review if available.

 ## 5. Recommended pre-feedback stance

 Do not start major new experiments before supervisor feedback.

 The current package is sufficient to ask for methodological approval and scope direction.

+Recommended framing:

+> The current baseline is complete and frozen for supervisor review.
+Future work should either strengthen the evaluation framework or expand empirical coverage, but not both indiscriminately.

+Preferred post-feedback direction, unless the supervisor requests otherwise:

+1. Prioritize framework-strengthening extensions first.
+2. Add empirical expansion only if the supervisor wants stronger coverage.
+3. Add SDXL only if compute is available and the supervisor considers a fourth model necessary.
+4. Treat semantic/iconographic checks and human/expert review as optional because they can expand scope quickly.